-Gh,t|Nh,t-1~Pois(γ) (eq7)
+Gh,t|Nh,t-1~Pois(γNh,t-1) (eq7)

-where ω is probability of survival and γ is recruitment.
-Detection is a Binomial process based on plot-level abundance, Nh,t, and the probability of detecting individuals (ph,i,t), in each plot h, survey replicate i, and survey period t.
-The detection probability was assumed to be affected by survey-specific covariates (xh,i,t), which gave us our counts (nh,i,t):
+where ω is probability of survival (including both mortality and emigration) and γ is per-capita recruitment (including fecundity and immigration).
+Given sufficient data, both ω and γ can be functions of plot or occasion-specific covariates, but for our study we treated them as simple constants.
+Detection is a binomial process based on plot- and occasion-level abundance, Nh,t, and the probability of detecting individuals (ph,i,t) in each plot h, survey replicate i, and survey occasion t.
+The detection probability was assumed to be affected by survey-specific covariates (xh,i,t), which gave us our observed counts (nh,i,t):

 nh,i,t~Bin(Nh,t,ph,i,t) (eq8)

-logitph,i,t=βpXsurvey (eq9)
+logitph,i,t=βkXh,i,t (eq9)

-where equation 9 is a logistic regression that allowed us to predict the survey-specific detection probabilities based on survey-level covariates (Xsurvey).
+where equation 9 is a logistic regression that allowed us to predict the survey-specific detection probabilities based on plot-, survey-, and occasion-specific covariates (Xh,i,t).

-For all target species that we analyzed, we used package unmarked (XX Fiske and Chandler 2011) in Program R (Cite XX) to construct hypothesis-based models of initial abundance (Ni,1) with individual site covariates (xh) chosen based on a priori knowledge of the species of interest and the study system.
-We replicated each initial abundance model using Poisson, negative binomial, and zero-inflated Poisson distributions to determine the best fit for our data.
-Models were subsequently ranked based on Akaike information criterion (AIC) and ΔAIC values and only the best-ranked model was included in subsequent steps (Fondell et al. 2008 in Arnold 2010).
-We followed a degree of freedom spending approach and limited our variable selection to between 3 and 6 variables per species, based on our original sample size of 60 plots and guidelines given in Giudice et al. of allowing for m/10 or m/20 degrees of freedom, where m is the limiting sample size (Giudice et al. 2012).
-We chose not to include covariate interactions in our abundance models because of the small sample size of our data.
-For both of our avian target species (lark sparrow and eastern towhee), we then used the best-ranked initial abundance model to rank detection covariate models (xh,i,t).
-This variable selection process followed the example given in the supplementary material of Hostetler and Chandler (2015).
+For all target species that we analyzed, we used package unmarked (XX Fiske and Chandler 2011) in Program R (Cite XX) to construct hypothesis-based models of initial abundance (Nh,1) with individual site covariates (xh) chosen based on a priori knowledge of the species of interest and the study system.
+We followed a degree of freedom spending approach and limited the number of explanatory covariates to between 3 and 6 variables per species, based on our original sample size of m = 59 plots and guidelines given in Giudice et al. (2012) of m/10 or m/20 total variables, depending on whether m was continuous or binary, respectively.
+As a first step, we estimated initial abundance model using either Poisson, negative binomial, or zero-inflated Poisson distributions to determine which baseline model provided the best fit for our data, where “best” was determined based on minimum values of the Akaike information criterion (AIC).
+Next, we used the best-ranked initial abundance model to determine covariates that influenced detection probability (ph,i,t), following the variable selection process provided in the supplementary material of Hostetler and Chandler (2015).
+Finally, we considered a priori habitat variables hypothesized to affect abundance by modeling one habitat covariate at a time (Fondell et al. 2008), and in the event that >1 habitat variable was explanatory (i.e., led to a reduction in AIC), we built a final model including all explanatory habitat covariates.

-Although we conducted the same initial modeling step and followed the same general strategy described above for all of our analyses, our specific methodology differed slightly for both of our invertebrate species (Leonard’s skipper and northern barrens tiger beetle).
-To account for violations of the models’ assumptions given species ecology and our survey techniques, we conducted all subsequent modeling for invertebrates using a Bayesian hierarchical modeling approach.
-Briefly, we modified the model structure to relax model restrictions including the closure assumption and the assumption that detection probability was invariant across the three replications within each survey period.
-The closure assumption was violated given that invertebrate abundance varies within one growing season (due to hatching and mortality cycles), and detection probability needed to vary among replicates given the meandering search process that was followed for replicate surveys.
-(For both invertebrate species, we had conducted targeted wandering transects focused on appropriate patches of habitat and made an effort to not repeatedly traverse the same ground to minimize the chances that individuals would be counted more than once).
-In the model-based approach, we assumed that plot abundance in each year and survey period (Nh,i) was a function of whether the plot was occupied (zh) and plot-level habitat covariates (xh):
+Although we followed the same general strategy described above for all of our analyses, our specific methodology differed for both of our invertebrate species (Leonard’s skipper and northern barrens tiger beetle).
+To account for assumption violations given species ecology and our survey techniques (e.g. constancy of detection probability among all survey replicates), we conducted all subsequent modeling for invertebrates using a Bayesian hierarchical modeling approach that provided greater flexibility in model structure.
+Briefly, we modified the model structure to relax model restrictions including the closure assumption and the assumption that detection probability was invariant across the three replicate surveys.
+The closure assumption was violated given that invertebrate abundance varies across survey occasions within years due to hatching and mortality cycles, and detection probability needed to vary among replicates given the meandering search process that was followed for replicate surveys (i.e., replicates were spatial rather than temporal).
+In the model-based approach, we assumed that plot abundance in each year and survey period (Nh,i) was a function of whether the plot was occupied (zh) and plot-level habitat covariates (xh) that potentially influenced plot-level occupancy and plot level abundance given occupancy:

 Nh,i=zh*λh,i (eq10)